 Most Important Knife Cuts For Home Cooks

-Knife skills are arguably one of the pivotal skills that separate the professional chef from the home cook.
+Knife skills are one of the pivotal skills that separate the professional chef from the home cook.
 Many home cooks are intimidated by the flourish with which knives are wielded on Top Chef and Iron Chef.
-We are afraid that we might hurt ourselves if we try to do what those TV chefs do.
+We are afraid we might hurt ourselves if we try to do what those TV chefs do.

 Why are knife skills so important?